JAlcocerT/JAlcocerT/content/blog/video-foto-tinker.md

 ### Text2Video

-So in 2024...it is text to video.
+So in 2024...it is text to image.

+Now is text to video

 * Mochi-1 - https://www.youtube.com/watch?v=WKyaGpiOjW4
-* AI Video generation with HeGyGe
+* AI Video generation with HeyGen

 InVideo -